Railroad Terms

 A heavy train that has additional "slave" locomotives located in the middle of the train that are controlled by the engineer remotely by radio.

-A red signal or horizontal semaphore arm requiring the train to stop and proceed with caution.
+A red stop signal or horizontal semaphore arm requiring the train to stop and proceed with caution.

 Reefer